 a ) accommodation

-In most cases host universities will provide or mediate in finding necessary accommodation.
+In most cases host universities will provide or help in finding necessary accommodation.
 Most universities have the time limits for students’ applications.
 Remember, do not delay!
 Accommodation is your responsibility and you should make arrangements before your departure!

 b) the insurance and treatment costs abroad